9.5 Overall Score

 There are many low-cost and simple ways you can enhance your home's security.
 Here are a few:

-The best home security company is ranked according to our criteria and customer reviews.
+The best home security company is ranked according to our criteria and home security reviews left by customers.
 Usually, the company with the most positive user reviews is ranked number one at Best Company, but this isn't always the case.
 Our criteria at Best Company involves which company scores best in regards to price, upfront fees, contract lengths, monitoring options, equipment available, and national coverage.
-The most important thing is that consumers get quality products and reliable services while saving money, so when you pick the top-ranked company at Best Company, you can feel confident that you're getting high-quality products and great customer service.
+The most important thing is that consumers get quality products and reliable services while saving money, so when you pick the top-ranked company at Best Company, you can have peace of mind and feel confident that you're getting high-quality products and great customer service.

 Want to contact our top-ranked home security company, Protect America?
 Please call 877-207-0631.